SnkSynthesis/deadline-dodge/speed-logic/README.md

 # Speed Logic

-Speed Logic
-This circuitry controls the speed of the [LFSR-decoder logic](../lfsr-decoder-logic/) and, in turn, how fast the rocks fall in the game.
+This circuitry controls the speed of the [lfsr-decoder-logic](../lfsr-decoder-logic/) and, in turn, how fast the rocks fall in the game.
 It is a modular feature that introduces three distinct speed levels.

 When the player survives for a set amount of time without triggering the Collision Logic (i.e., without losing), the Speed Logic activates, increasing the game speed and making the game progressively harder.